 Working to build partnerships with community organizations and businesses that serve a wide variety of constituencies.
 If you want to connect with us, contact Chantel Dominguez at email@example.com or give her a call at 775-410-1702.

 Educating participants about the indigenous communities that have called this region home for thousands of years.

 You do not have, nor have you ever had, to be a citizen to participate in science, attend our programs, or share your story.
-We aim to stop using the phrase citizen science and instead say community science to make this abundantly clear.
+We have stopped using the phrase citizen science and instead say community science to make this abundantly clear.

 Revising our employee, volunteer, and AmeriCorps handbook to go above and beyond federal discrimination and harassment laws.
 No matter who you are or where you come from, you deserve to feel safe and included.

-Inviting our team to use their personal pronouns so others may feel safe to do so.
+Inviting our team to use their personal pronouns and include them in their team bios and name tags, so others may feel safe to do so as well.

 Working with consulting groups and governing bodies to provide our team with a variety of diversity, equity, and inclusion trainings.

 We are always striving to do better and know that our team doesn't have all the answers.
-We all have blind spots.
-If you have suggestions or feedback, we want to hear it.
+We all have blind spots and are constantly learning how to be and do better.
+If you have suggestions or feedback, we would be grateful to hear it.